MariaTsantaki/FASMA-synthesis/README.md

 Add the options in the `StarMe_synth.cfg` file manually and then:

 ```
-python synthDriver.py
+fasma
 ```

 A small tutorial is given [here](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/manual/Manual_fasma.pdf)

 ## Configuration file

-A standard setting of the configuration file has this form:
+A standard setting of the configuration file has this form with the correct paths (see [manual](https://github.com/MariaTsantaki/FASMA-synthesis/blob/master/manual/Manual_fasma.pdf) for more information):

 `linelist teff logg [M/H] vt vmac vsini options`